Kirsten Dunst: 2002–2009: Stardom with Spider-Man

-In 2002, Dunst starred opposite Tobey Maguire in the superhero film Spider-Man, the most financially successful film of her career up until this date.
+In 2002, Dunst starred opposite Tobey Maguire in Sam Raimi's superhero film Spider-Man, the most financially successful film of her career at the time.
 She played Mary Jane Watson, the love interest of Peter Parker (Maguire).
-The film was directed by Sam Raimi.
-Owen Gleiberman of Entertainment Weekly noted Dunst's ability to "lend even the smallest line a tickle of flirtatious music".
-Writing for the Los Angeles Times, Kenneth Turan reviewed that Dunst and Maguire made a real connection onscreen, concluding that their relationship "involved audiences to an extent rarely seen in films".
-Spider-Man was a critical and commercial success.
-The film grossed during its opening weekend in North America and earned worldwide.
+Owen Gleiberman of Entertainment Weekly said Dunst had the ability to "lend even the smallest line a tickle of flirtatious music".
+Writing for the Los Angeles Times, Kenneth Turan thought Dunst and Maguire made a genuine connection onscreen which "involved audiences to an extent rarely seen in films".
+Spider-Man was a critical and commercial success, grossing during its opening weekend in North America and earning worldwide.

 Dunst next co-starred with Billy Bob Thornton, Morgan Freeman and Holly Hunter in the drama Levity (2003), a story of a man who is released on parole and returns to his hometown seeking redemption.
-That same year, she co-starred opposite Julia Roberts, Maggie Gyllenhaal and Julia Stiles in the drama Mona Lisa Smile (2003).
-The film received mostly negative reviews, with Manohla Dargis of the Los Angeles Times describing it as "smug and reductive".
-Dunst co-starred as Mary Svevo opposite Jim Carrey, Kate Winslet and Tom Wilkinson in Michel Gondry's science fiction romantic comedy-drama Eternal Sunshine of the Spotless Mind (2004).
-The latter film was critically acclaimed, with Entertainment Weekly describing Dunst's subplot as "nifty and clever".
-The film grossed worldwide.
+The same year, she co-starred with Julia Roberts, Maggie Gyllenhaal and Julia Stiles in the drama Mona Lisa Smile (2003), which received mixed reviews; Manohla Dargis of the Los Angeles Times described it as "smug and reductive".
+Dunst then co-starred with Jim Carrey, Kate Winslet and Tom Wilkinson in Michel Gondry's film Eternal Sunshine of the Spotless Mind (2004), which received positive reviews and grossed worldwide.
+(Note: Attributed to multiple references:) Owen Gleiberman of Entertainment Weekly described Dunst's subplot as "nifty and clever".

-The success of the first Spider-Man led Dunst to reprise her role as Mary Jane Watson in 2004 in Spider-Man 2.
-The film was acclaimed by critics and a commercial success, setting a new opening weekend box office record for North America.
-With box office revenues of worldwide, it was the second highest-grossing film in 2004.
-Also in 2004, Dunst co-starred opposite Paul Bettany in the romantic comedy Wimbledon in which she portrayed a rising tennis player in the Wimbledon Championships, while Bettany portrayed a fading former tennis star.
-The film received mixed reviews, but many critics enjoyed Dunst's performance.
-Claudia Puig of USA Today observed that the chemistry between Dunst and Bettany was potent, with Dunst doing a "fine job as a sassy and self-assured player".
+The success of the first Spider-Man led Dunst to reprise her role as Mary Jane Watson in Spider-Man 2 (2004).
+The film received generally positive reviews and was a commercial success, setting a new opening weekend box office record for North America.
+With a total gross of worldwide, it was the second highest-grossing film of 2004.
+The same year, Dunst co-starred opposite Paul Bettany in the romantic comedy Wimbledon, in which she portrayed a tennis player competing in the Wimbledon Championships.
+The film received mixed reviews.
+Claudia Puig of USA Today described the chemistry between Dunst and Bettany as "potent", and that Dunst did a "fine job as a sassy and self-assured player".